 - a cough that does not go away

 - a hoarse voice

 - swelling of the face, neck, or arm.

 These symptoms can be caused by other conditions, but it is important to have them checked by your doctor.

-Sometimes thymus cancer has no symptoms, but is found when people are having tests for something else.
+Sometimes thymus cancer has no symptoms but is found when people are having tests for something else.
 For example, it might show up when someone has a routine chest x-ray.
-Or it may show up on a CT scan in someone who has myasthenia gravis.
+Or it may show up when you have a CT scan for another reason.
+For example, in someone who has myasthenia gravis.

-If you have symptoms of thymus cancer, you usually start by seeing your GP.
-They will refer you to a hospital specialist if they:
+If you have symptoms of thymus cancer, your GP will refer you to a hospital specialist if they:

 - are unsure what the problem is

 - think your symptoms may be caused by cancer.

 At the hospital, the specialist doctor will ask you about your symptoms and general health before examining you.
 You may have the following tests: